 Albert Pujols (.329, 37, 130), after playing Class-A ball for one year, is named the National League Rookie of the Year by the BBWAA.
-The Cardinal freshman set NL rookie marks for RBIs (130), total bases (360) and extra-base hits (88) and falls one home run shy of tying the National League rookie record of 38 established by Frank Robinson in 1956 as a member of the Reds.
+The Cardinal freshman set NL rookie marks for RBIs (130), total bases (360), and extra-base hits (88) and fell one home run shy of tying the National League rookie record of 38 established by Frank Robinson in 1956 as a member of the Reds.

 Although disappointed in not winning the award unanimously, Mariners outfielder Ichiro, who led the circuit in hitting, is named the American League Rookie of the Year by the Baseball Writers' Association of America.
 Chris Assenheimer of the Elyria (Ohio) Chronicle-Telegram voted for CC Sabathia (17-4) as his top choice, citing the nine years of professional experience in Japan made Ichiro less of a rookie than 21 year-old Indian hurler.

 Miguel Tejada, who receives 356 points from the Baseball Writers' Association of America, including 21 first-place votes of the 28 cast, is selected as the American League's Most Valuable Player.
 The A's shortstop joins countrymen Sammy Sosa and George Bell as Dominican Republic natives to win the award.

 In the closest election since the current method was initiated in 1980 - 5 points for 1st, 3 points for second, 1 point for third, the Baseball Writers' Association of America selects Ryan Braun as the National League Rookie of the Year.
 By a margin of just two points, the Brewers' third baseman edges Rockies shortstop Troy Tulowitzki, who was listed first on more than half of the BBWAA ballots.